thinkloop/memoizerific/README.md

 While LRU-Memoize performed well with few arguments and lots of cache hits, it quickly degraded as the environment became more challenging.
 At 4+ arguments, it was 5x-10x-20x slower than the other contenders, and began to hit severe performance issues that could potentially cause real-world problems.
 I would not recommend it for heavy production use.

 Memoizee came in a solid second place, around 31% less performant than Memoizerific.
 In most scenarios this will not be very noticeable, in others, like memoizing in a loop, or recursively, it might be.
 Importantly though, it degraded gracefully, and remained within sub 1s levels almost all the time.
 Memoizee is acceptable for production use.

-Memoizerific was the top winner.
-It was fastest in all tests except one.
-It was built with complex real-world use in mind, and I would recommend it for production.
+Memoizerific was fastest in all tests except one.
+It was built for production with complex real-world use in mind.

 ## License